Where to watch the Eurovision 2023 Song Contest Grand Final live

 Where will Eurovision be this year?

-Thanks to its victory in the 2021 contest, Italy will be hosting this year’s Eurovision.
-The contest will be held in the city of Turin.
+The United Kingdom will be hosting this year’s Eurovision.
+The contest will be held in the English city of Liverpool.

 Who are the Eurovision finalists?